 The cheapest place to stay in Nice is in one of the well-maintained hostels.
 Many offer private rooms with en suite facilities.
 The vast majority of hostels are located around the train station with a smattering on either side of avenue Jean Médecin.

 An increasingly popular alternative is to stay in private accommodation.
 Many local residents have bought and renovated apartments to be used as vacation rentals.
 Some take off for the mountains in the summer and rent out their own apartments.
 Renting a flat instead of a hotel room can offer substantial savings.
-There are several sites that specialize in connecting owners with renters.
-Try:

 Where to Stay